Devourer Demon Hunter DPS Guide — Midnight Season 1

 Collapsing Star Icon Collapsing Star Can only be accessed during Void Metamorphosis Icon Void Metamorphosis.
 Every 30 Souls you gather while transformed (or via other means with talents), you can cast one Star to deal massive Cosmic damage to your target and nearby enemies, pausing your Fury drain briefly.
 Each cast during your transformation becomes stronger via Impending Apocalypse Icon Impending Apocalypse.

 Reap Icon Reap Deals instant Cosmic damage to your target with an 8-second cooldown.
 When cast, this pulls in up to 4 Souls (generating Fury in the process), so it can be used to collect any Souls that are too far away to manually pick up.
-This is currently tuned to be quite weak, but some talents add it into the rotation.
 When you transform into Void Metamorphosis Icon Void Metamorphosis, this is replaced by Cull Icon Cull.

 Voidblade Icon Voidblade Charges to your target, dealing Cosmic damage with a 30-second cooldown.
 This has a lot of supporting talents to make it a more prominent part of some builds, and is central to melee hybrid builds.